spotinst/help/src/docs/ocean/features/roll1.md

 In the Rolls tab, you can run immediate rolls for your clusters, VNGs, and node pools or schedule your cluster and VNG rolls.

-The Rolls tab appears below if you have not yet performed or scheduled a roll in this cluster.
+*    If you have not run or scheduled a roll in this cluster, the Rolls tab appears as shown below.

 ![ocn-roll-ocean-empty-first-roll](https://github.com/spotinst/help/assets/159915991/c4d47fc4-93c9-42a8-ae67-1fe58b986d49)

-If at least one roll exists, the Rolls History appears.
+*    If at least one roll exists, the Rolls History appears.

 ![ocn-roll-ocean-existing-rolls-ud3](https://github.com/spotinst/help/assets/159915991/bd00ea00-3119-40b8-8fad-a911f5624499)